JackStouffer/jacks_standard_library/README.md

    * Great for things with known lifetimes (which is 99% of the things you allocate)
    * See the DESIGN.md file more information
 * A snprintf replacement
-   * writes directly into a fat pointer buffer
+   * works directly with fat pointers
    * Removes all compiler specific weirdness
-* A string builder container
+* A string builder container type
 * Type safe, generated containers
    * Unlike a lot of C containers, these are built with "before compile" code generation.
      Each container instance generates code with your value types rather than using `void*`